Posted on

 The Esophagus: The Pathway to the Stomach

-The esophagus is a key part of your digestive system that is a muscular tube that connects your throat to your stomach.
+The esophagus is a key part of your digestive system, a muscular tube that connects your throat to your stomach.
 When you swallow, the chewed food (now called a bolus) moves into your esophagus through the action of peristalsis – a series of wave-like muscle contractions.

-The esophagus’ primary function is to transport the bolus from your mouth to your stomach.
+The esophagus’s primary function is to transport the bolus from your mouth to your stomach.
 It’s a simple but critical part of your digestive system.
 Without it, the food wouldn’t be able to reach the stomach for further digestion.
-If you ever have had a bolus of food stuck in your esophagus, you will know first hand how much you need saliva to keep these mucous membranes moist for traveling!
+If you have ever had a bolus of food stuck in your esophagus, you will know firsthand how much you need saliva to keep these mucous membranes moist for traveling!

 At the lower end of the esophagus is a ring-like muscle called the lower esophageal sphincter (LES).
 The LES’s function is to prevent stomach acid and partially digested food from traveling backward into the esophagus.
-When this happens, it is known as GERD or gastroesophagealreflux disease (1).
-Otherwise known as acid reflux, there are different root causes to this.
+When this happens, it is known as GERD or gastroesophageal reflux disease (1).
+Otherwise known as acid reflux, there are various root causes for this condition.

 The Stomach: The Churning Machine of Your Digestive System